AndersDeath/diary2/000-current.md

 # 06 December - Wednesday - Berlin - 442 day of immigration

 THis day I spent in the office.
 I am so tiered that it's really hard to understand.
+I got some tickets in work today which is nice.